rkrishnan2012/WCCI_Paper/Readme.md

-# Mask Inception-V4
+# Food-ception
-## A convolutional network based on Mask-RCNN with an Inception V4 backbone architecture used to classify food images.
+## A convolutional network with an Inception V4 backbone architecture used to classify food images.

 ### Dataset Preparation